apache/beam/playground/load_your_code.md

 Proceed the same way as with [Source 1.
 Playground Examples Catalog](#source-1-how-to-add-an-example-to-playground-examples-catalog) except:
 1. Use the directory `/learning/beamdoc`
-2. Use an empty list for `categories` attribute: `categories: []`
+2. Do not use the following attributes:
-3. Do not use the following attributes:
+   - `categories`
    - `default_example`
    - `tags`